Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 Makes sense, right?

-This just sounds more natural than the alternative.
+The below example sounds more natural than the alternative.
 And the person reading your summary will be looking at it from your perspective anyway.

 linkedin summary